SMaltin93/Autodesk_Data-Management-API/README.md

 3. **Output**:

-   The script will fetch the metadata and save it as a JSON file in the same directory.
+   The script will fetch the metadata and save it as a JSON file in the json_files directory.
 The JSON file will be named according to the display name of the model retrieved from the Autodesk Forge API.

    For example, if the model's display name is `ExampleModel`, the output file will be `ExampleModel.json`.